-2. Primary Plans Required by the Tier A MS4 NJPDES Permit
+2. Primary Plans Required by the Tier B MS4 NJPDES Permit

-- a.
-The Stormwater Pollution Prevention Plan (SPPP) documents the Tier A Municipality's stormwater program and describes the measures necessary for compliance with the Statewide Basic Requirements as well as any Other Control Measures, Additional Measures and/or Optional Measures (if deemed appropriate).
-See Part IV.F (SPPP) and Attachment A (Measurable Goals and Implementation Schedule for Existing Permittees) and Attachment A-1 (Measurable Goals and Implementation Schedule for New Permittees). - b.
-A significant component of the SPPP is the Municipal Stormwater Management Plan (MSWMP).
-The MSWMP is also a component of the municipal master plan (N.J.S.A.
+a.
+The Municipal Stormwater Management Plan is a component of the municipal master plan (N.J.S.A.
 40:55D-94).
 The MSWMP describes the municipality's strategy, structure and process for addressing stormwater runoff from new development and redevelopment to ensure compliance with the Stormwater Management rules (N.J.A.C.
 7:8 et seq.).
 This strategy, structure and process also constitutes much of the post construction stormwater management program in this permit.
-See Part IV.B.4 (Post Construction).
+See Part IV.B.2 (Post Construction).
 Any MSWMP that complies with N.J.A.C.
-7:8 also complies with this condition and Part IV.B.4.f (MSWMP).
+7:8 also complies with this condition and Part IV.B.2.f (MSWMP).

-3. Summary of Tier A MS4 NJPDES Permit Requirements
+3. Summary of Tier B MS4 NJPDES Permit Requirements

 - a.
-The Tier A Municipality shall develop, update, implement and enforce a stormwater program as documented in an SPPP to ensure compliance with: - i.
+The Tier B Municipality shall develop, update, implement and enforce a stormwater program to ensure compliance with: - i.
 The Statewide Basic Requirements.
 See Part IV.B; - ii.
-Other Control Measures.
-See Part IV.C; - iii.
 Additional Measures.
-See Part IV.D; and - iv.
-Optional Measures, if deemed appropriate See Part IV.E. - b.
-The Tier A Municipality shall develop, update, implement and maintain a written SPPP in conformance with Attachment A (Measurable Goals and Implementation Schedule for Existing Permittees) and Attachment A-1 (Measurable Goals and Implementation Schedule for New Permittees).
-See Part IV.A.2.a and IV.F (SPPP). - c.
-The Tier A Municipality shall submit an Annual Report and Certification summarizing the status of compliance with this permit.
-See Part IV.G (Annual Report and Certification). - d.
-The Tier A Municipality shall adopt, amend and implement a written MSWMP.
-See Part IV.A.2.b and B.4.f (MSWMP).
+See Part IV.C; and - iii.
+Optional Measures, if deemed appropriate.
+See Part IV.D. - b.
+The Tier B Municipality shall submit an Annual Report and Certification summarizing the status of compliance with this permit.
+See Part IV.G (Annual Report and Certification). - c.
+The Tier B Municipality shall adopt, amend and implement a written MSWMP.
+See Part IV.A.2.a and B.2.f (MSWMP). - d.
+The Tier B Municipality shall modify and update its stormwater program (including applicable plans and ordinances) to conform with applicable new or amended legislation or regulations.
+Such modification shall be completed and effective within 12 months of written notification by the Department of the need for modification.